olidacombe/ConfQL/README.md

 ## Special Directives

-The yaml file use case threw up a common pattern where there's an array of objects represented by a directory of yaml files, each representing one object, each file name essentially representing a field.
+The yaml file use case threw up a common pattern where there's an _array_ of objects represented by a _directory_ of yaml files, or a _mapping_ of objects, where each _filename_ or _key_ respectively logically represents a unique identifier field within each object.

 E.g.